7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 	3. Constraints

 	The constraints define the set of constraints, outside of implied simple MVO constraints, to be applied during model optimization.
+If not defined, it is implied to have no constraints but the default of SimpleMVO.

 	4. Short Sale flag

 	This is a boolean indicating whether or not short sale is allowed for the model.
 It simples defines whether or not weights for assets can drop below zero.
+If not defined, it is implied to be false.

-.. function:: RobustMVO(assets, target_return, constraints, uncertaintySet, uncertaintySetSize, short_sale)
+.. function:: RobustMVO(assets::AssetsCollection{Real, AbstractString}, target_return::Real, constraints::Dict{Symbol,Expr}, uncertaintySet, uncertaintySetSize, short_sale::Bool=false)

 	When setting the Robust MVO, there are 6 fields to consider.